Plain English Breakdown

 Limits and Unknowns

-- The bill does not specify how much money will be given to towns.
+- The bill does not say how much money will change for any specific town.